iaschnei/42_philosophers/README.md

 In short, we have a set number of philosophers who need to eat, sleep for a certain time and think.
 They have one fork each and need 2 forks to eat, they have to take their neighbour's fork and their own fork to be able to eat.
 If they do not eat before they reach `time-to-die`, they die.

+![image](https://github.com/iaschnei/42_philosophers/assets/141677415/87b26d6a-101b-4e21-a2d4-29e1dd39b732)

 I used C threads and mutexes to be able to solve this problem !
-![image](https://github.com/iaschnei/42_philosophers/assets/141677415/87b26d6a-101b-4e21-a2d4-29e1dd39b732)

-# Usage:

 # Usage:
 ```console